bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 a. if `env.HasThisBinding()`, then return   `env.GetThisBinding()`
 b. else, move up to parent scope and repeat.

-It will finally reach global scope, which always provide a `this` value (global object).
-For modules,
+It will finally reach global scope, which always provides a `this` value (global object).
+For modules, it will stop at the module scope level - whose `this` value is `undefined`.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5MTIzMzA2OCw4MzI1NTE4NzUsLTU0Nz
+eyJoaXN0b3J5IjpbMTc2OTU2ODkzNCw4MzI1NTE4NzUsLTU0Nz
 M0NDYyOCwxMzE4MDAxMjg0LDE2MjE2MTE2OTQsLTExMjUyMDI2
 NiwxOTcwMDg1Njk0LC0zNzk2MTAyODQsLTE5Mjc5ODY3OTMsMT
 U4MDk1NzI0Niw3NzA4NDkxOTYsLTkyMjg3MzcwOCwtMjA5NzM0